 Though there are some conflicting reports on T-Mobile’s network performance, it is still one of the top cell services in the US.
 It has one of the fastest 4G networks which performs particularly well in urban areas, and offers feature-rich unlimited plans.
 It also has the most widespread national coverage of the ultra fast 5G network connectivity.
-OpenSignal claims users are connected to 5G on average for 22% of the time, which is 8% higher than the next-placed rival.
+OpenSignal claims users are connected to 5G on average for 22 percent of the time, which is 8 percent higher than the next-placed rival.

 T-Mobile: Unlimited plans

 - From $60 per month